roughbits01/imageboard/README.md

 ![architecture](http://i.imgur.com/UTSjZrm.png)

+### The API Gateway
+An API Gateway is a server that is the single entry point into the system.
+* Request Routing
+* Load Balancing
+* API Aggregation
+* Webserver Caching and Microcaching
+* SSL Termination
+* Access Control

+The API Gateway validates the JSON Web Token (JWT) before passing the request to the API endpoints.
+* Request Limiting
+* Protocol Translation

 ### The Service Registry
 In a microservices application, the set of running service instances changes dynamically.
 Instances have dynamically assigned network locations.
 Consequently, in order for a client to make a request to a service it must use a service‑discovery mechanism.
 The service registry is a key part of service discovery.
 It is a database containing the network locations of service instances.
 A service registry should provide a REST API for registering and querying service instances.
 A service instance registers its network location using a POST request.
 Every 30 seconds it must refresh its registration using a PUT request.
 A registration is removed by either using an HTTP DELETE request or by the instance registration timing out.
 As you might expect, a client can retrieve the registered service instances by using an HTTP GET request.

+### Message Queuing
+Message queues receive, hold, and deliver messages.
+If an operation is too slow to perform inline, you can use a message queue with the following workflow:

+1. An application publishes a job to the queue, then notifies the user of job status
+2. A worker picks up the job from the queue, processes it, then signals the job is complete

+Asynchronous workflows help reduce request times for expensive operations that would otherwise be performed in-line.
+They can also help by doing time-consuming work in advance, such as periodic aggregation of data.